- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Drink plenty of water and other fluids.

-- Apply cool, wet packs (crushed ice in a plastic bag that is then wrapped in a towel) to the skin.
+- Apply cool, wet packs (such as crushed ice in a plastic bag that’s wrapped in a damp towel) to the skin.
 Remove the pack when it becomes warm, and let your skin dry.
 Use again as needed.

 - Keep nails clean and short.
 Wear clean fabric gloves if you scratch without thinking about it.

 - Try rubbing, pressure, cool cloths, or vibration instead of scratching.
 Avoid breaking the skin.
 Get gentle massages at night.

 - Distract yourself with music, reading, and the company of others.

 - Take medicines for itching as prescribed by your doctor.

 - Try using mild, unscented detergents to wash the patient’s clothes and bedding.

 - If the patient scratches in their sleep, ask them to wear clean cotton gloves that may reduce skin damage.

 Call the doctor if the patient: